jackyko1991/vnet-tensorflow/README.md

 4. Random Crop (randomly select a zone in the 3D medical image in exact size as network input)
 5. Gaussian Noise

-The preprocessing pipeline can be easily adjustable with following example code in `train.py`:
+The preprocessing pipeline can easily be adjusted with following example code in `train.py`:
 ```python
 trainTransforms = [
                 NiftiDataset.Normalization(),